emilyriederer/website/content/talk/organization/index.md

 location: rstudio::global(2021)
 address:
   city:  Virtual
-summary: An overview of the unique design challenges and opportunities when building R packages for use inside of a single organization
+summary: An overview of the unique design challenges and opportunities when building R packages for use inside of a single organization versus open-source.
+By using the jobs-to-be-done framework, this talk explores how internal packages can be better teammates by following specific design patterns for API design, testing, documentaiton, and more.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.